 Jan Emanuel Abras's music is multifaceted, and its inner unity shines through varied surface structures as a unique artistic voice.
 Abras's works seek a balance between reason and emotion, cosmopolitanism and localism, and past and future.
 Abras's music deals with pure musical aspects and with concepts like anamnesis, union of opposites, numinosity, ekphrasis and intertextuality.
 Abras's works can contain references to nature and the physical world, individuals and societies, and formal systems.

-Abras’ music is cosmopolitan and multifaceted, a quest for balance between reason and emotion, a dialogue between past and future.
-Influenced by Abras’ teachers (Penderecki, Schwertsik, Stockhausen, etc.) his music uses concepts such as anamnesis, union of opposites, numinosity, ekphrasis and intertextuality.
-The inner unity in its deep structure manifests itself through varied surface structures and uses new technologies, elements of world cultures, references to biology, etc. Abras’ music has a "breathless intensity" (Genuin classics, Germany), is "simultaneously visceral and metaphysical" (Alejandro Drago, USA), and can contain “references to literature, religion, archeology, etc.” (Makis Solomos, France).
-Abras’ music can create a "dancing whirlwind, somewhat trance-like, full of sunny joy and pleasure" (Beata Bolesławska, Poland) and take the listener to a "rhythmically pulsating fantasy world, similar to a haunted castle" (Wilhelm Kvist, Finland).
+Abras's music has a "breathless intensity" (Genuin classics, Germany) and is "simultaneously visceral and metaphysical" (Alejandro Drago, USA).
+Abras's works can create a "dancing whirlwind, somewhat trance-like, full of sunny joy and pleasure" (Beata Bolesławska, Poland) and take the listener to a "rhythmically pulsating fantasy world, similar to a haunted castle" (Wilhelm Kvist, Finland).